PlaceholderAPI-SL/PlaceholderAPI/README.md

 [![logo]]

 # Information
-PlaceholderAPI is a plugin for Exiled servers that allows server owners to display information inside CommandInterpolation, Commands, Nicknames, PlayerInfo, Hints and various plugins with a uniform format.
+PlaceholderAPI is a plugin for Exiled servers that lets server owners show dynamic information in things like commands, nicknames, player info, and other plugins.
+It uses a standard format to make it easy.

-Support for specific plugins are provided either by the plugin itself or through expansions.
-The expansions may be downloaded in-game through the PAPI Expansion Cloud.
+Some plugins support placeholders on their own, but others need expansions.
+These expansions can be downloaded directly in-game through the PAPI Expansion Cloud.

 (This isn't the original project but a porting from Minecraft to SCP:SL)

 ## Use Expansion
-Using the placeholders of the Expansion / Plugins is a straigh forward process.
-Simply put the right placeholder format (i.e. `%player_name%`) inside whatever configuration option supports it.
-Please refer to any manuals or wikis a plugin may offer about what options support placeholders.
+Using placeholders from plugins or expansions is simple.
+Just place the right placeholder format (like %player_name%) in any setting that supports it.
+Check the plugin's manual or wiki to see where placeholders can be used.

-And for any more detail check out the [wiki](https://github.com/PlaceholderAPI-SL/PlaceholderAPI/wiki)
+For more details, you can always visit the [wiki](https://github.com/PlaceholderAPI-SL/PlaceholderAPI/wiki)

 ### Examples